jskycak3/jpskycak.github.io/_pages/music.md

 author_profile: true
 ---

 I produce music for fun.
 The tracks I'm most proud of are in bold.
-Of those, I've selected a few to show off:
+Of those, I've selected a few of my favorites.

 <b>Selected Works</b>